 This is the point in which I add in any links through the text to other posts I’ve mentioned or sites and so on.

 Images break up blocks of writing, though I forget why this is a good thing.
 Something about the internet means that people;e can’t handle long chunks of text with a picture.
 Though most of us stopped reading books with pictures in them when we were teenagers.
 Sometimes I use pictures to do just that, break up the text.
 A lot of the time I use them to illustrate my point.
 It makes it easier to imagine my mum giving me if you can see her face.
 I tend to source pictures from my own photos, Pixabay and Wiki Commons.
 Edit them in photoshop if they need a little bit of light or love, and put them in my branded templates.
 I always have two images, usually three.
 I have templates for Instagram sizes, Facebook/Twitter and Pinterest.
-I slot them in, assign the featured images and I’m ready to go.
+With this, I can just slot them in, assign the featured images and I’m ready to go.

 Rarely do I publish when I’m done.
 Usually, because I finished a post sometime in the evening and depending on the day I prefer to publish on certain days.
 Mondays and Thursdays if I can or whatever day the post I’m writing about falls on.
 So mostly I schedule my blog posts for the next day or whenever.
 Usually around ten.